velara3/WebApp/README.md

 // (or the directory where your typescript files are located)
 // and compile them into builded javascript files in the same directory
 // using the same name as the typescript file but with a js extension
-// your html pages should reference the javascript file
+// your HTML pages should reference the javascript file

+// note: you could also pass in one or all of the HTML files
+// but if you do that the HTML file might be ovewrritten
+// set an output directory in the options

 const sourceDirectory = "./public/";
 const glob = new Glob('*.ts');